RahulRKS01/SnapSecure2.0/README.md

 ##### Camera: Use built-in webcam or connected cameras
 - Select from the dropdown list of available devices
-- Adjust resolution and frame rate if needed
-- Test the connection before saving
+- Save the camera source before switching back to dashboard

 ##### IP Camera:
 - Enter the RTSP/HTTP URL (e.g., `rtsp://username:password@camera_ip:port/stream`)